Last updated on January 24th, 2023

 This easy fried mushroom recipe is an easy party appetizer and made even healthier in the air fryer!
 A crispy, breaded mushroom that can also be oven-baked for the same crispy taste.

 But every summer at our town’s fair, I have to go to the fried vegetable stand at least once and get the medley of fried vegetables.
 There are fried mushrooms, cauliflower, onions and zucchini.
-And apparently if you slap some breading on it and fry it up, I am there for the mushrooms.
+And apparently if you slap some breading on it and fry it up, I am there for the delicious mushrooms.

 Fortunately, these easy breaded mushrooms are so simple to make that now we can enjoy them more than once a year!